CompEcohydrology-psu/CompEcoHydrology-PSU.github.io/README.md

-This webiste is forked from different sources, especially from https://dossgollin-lab.github.io/
+This webiste is forked from different sources, mostly from https://dossgollin-lab.github.io/